 Lighting the way: TheLighting Assistance Center is located in the basement of the SE Forum.
-At 120 meters (393.7 ft), it is the largest drive-in light tunnel in Europe.
+It is a 120-meter-long drive-in light tunnel.
 From xenon plus headlights to Matrix LED headlights and laser lights, Audi has been putting pioneering innovations into series production for 20 years.

 Electronics? – Check!
 The Electronics Center is outfitted with a wide range of measuring and testing equipment, such as board layouts of the entire vehicle electronics for testing complex components and a climatic roller dynamometer for simulating different weather and road surface conditions.
 Audio concepts are developed in an MMI laboratory (Multi Media Interface) and a sound laboratory.
 This is also the place for all aspects of in-car digitalization and connectivity.

 Windproof: The plant in Ingolstadt has its own Wind Tunnel Center with three test units: the aero‑acoustic wind tunnel, the thermal wind tunnel and a climatic wind tunnel.
 Optimal aerodynamics are honed at wind speeds up to 300 kilometers per hour (186.4 mph).
-The car’s interior climate control and thermal management are developed here, and the engineers are always working on reducing wind noise.
+The interior climate control and thermal management of the cars are developed here and the engineers are always working on reducing wind noise.

-New Design Center: Audi has developed a new, innovative design process, which combines the advantages of state-of-the-art 3D visualization with the strengths of classic modeler’s handcrafted finish – the Ingolstadt site is home to digital design manufacture.
+New Design Center: Audi has developed a new, innovative design process which combines the advantages of state-of-the-art 3D visualization with the strengths of classic model-making craftsmanship – a digital design workshop is located at the Ingolstadt site.
 Around 600 employees from the areas of Design, Surfaces and Pre‑Development work in an area of 37,180 square meters (400,202 sq ft).
 They focus on networked collaboration with new technologies and integrated spatial design.
 The building is 107 meters (351.0 ft) long, 71 meters (232.9 ft) wide and around 21 meters (68.9 ft) high.
 The mirrored double glazing adds a striking characteristic feature.

 “Get in” a virtual Audi: In the Design Check department, vehicle models can be viewed realistically and with accurate details before they are ever built.
 The virtual reality studios make this possible.
 The various materials appear tangible and life-like, giving the impression of a car the observer can get into.

 Weatherproof drive system: In the Engine Center, emissions and fuel consumption measurements are carried out on roller dynamometers under climatic conditions.
 Driving performance with all-wheel drive is tested in a simulation chamber at altitudes up to 4,200 meters (13,779.5 ft).
-In the adjacent workshops and modern transmission test rigs, engines are set up and tested before they go into use.
+In the adjacent workshops and modern transmission test beds, future units are set up and tested.
 Established in 2010, the Development and Test Center for Electrified Drive Systems features cutting-edge test rigs for testing electrified drive concepts.

 Smart production from the outset: The Audi Pre‑Series Center (VSC) groups the tasks of Technical Development and Production together in a single area of responsibility.
 This ensures the economic production of the automobiles from the early development phase.